 The difference with monthly website hosting

 Many web hosting services offer long-term billing cycles to keep their customers and somehow stabilize their annual revenue.
-But some of them take the risk and provide monthly web hosting plans for all types of sites because they know bloggers will enjoy using their services and stay for a long time with them.
+However, some of them take the risk and provide monthly web hosting plans for all types of sites because they know bloggers will enjoy using their services and stay for a long time.

 That gives you the idea that choosing a web hosting plan and paying monthly reflects the quality of the web host that is risking their businesses and offers such low prices as a trial or regular costs.

 Want to try a web hosting plan for 30 days?

 If there are doubts about the web host, and you don’t have any idea about website management, cPanel, and other things, you may try the web hosting plan for a full month before buying it.
 The majority of providers offer a money-back guarantee for the first 30 days.
 Even more, some of them offer a money-back for 90 days.

 When it’s not the time for monthly hosting?

 As your blog becomes professional, and people visit it from Google search or even from social media sites, you’ll regret paying on a monthly basis because there is always a need to renew the service and make sure you have funds in your account.